eWillyo/ExpressionParser/README.md

 # Dependencies

-The only library which this project depends on is GLM [https://github.com/g-truc/glm].
+The only library which this project depends on (except STL) is GLM [https://github.com/g-truc/glm].
 GLM is a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications.

  # NEW: